DustinKeovanna/cse15l-lab-reports/lab report1.md

 // a

 ```
 We switched to the lecture1 directory because it had the Hello.java file. using cat on a file simply prints its contents.
+No Error occured.